Temporal Action Localization Using Gated Recurrent Units: Abstract

 \section{Abstract}

-Temporal Action Localization (TAL) task in which the aim is to predict the start and end of each action and its class label has many applications in the real world.
-But due to its complexity, researchers have not reached great results compared to the action recognition task.
-The complexity is related to predicting precise start and end times for different actions in any video.
-In this paper, we propose a new network based on Gated Recurrent Unit (GRU) and two novel post-processing ideas for TAL task.
-Specifically, we propose a new design for the output layer of the GRU resulting in the so-called GRU-Splitted model.
+Temporal Action Localization (TAL) task which is to predict the start and end of each action in a video along with the class label of the action has numerous applications in the real world.
+But due to the complexity of this task, acceptable accuracy rates have not been achieved yet, whereas this is not the case regarding the action recognition task.
+In this paper, we propose a new network based on Gated Recurrent Unit (GRU) and two novel post-processing methods for TAL task.
+Specifically, we propose a new design for the output layer of the conventionally GRU resulting in the so-called GRU-Split network.
 Moreover, linear interpolation is used to generate the action proposals with precise start and end times.
 Finally, to rank the generated proposals appropriately, we use a Learn to Rank (LTR) approach.
-We evaluated the performance of the proposed method on Thumos14 dataset.
+We evaluated the performance of the proposed method on Thumos14 and ActivityNet-1.3 datasets.
 Results show the superiority of the performance of the proposed method compared to state-of-the-art.
-Especially in the mean Average Precision (mAP) metric at Intersection over Union (IoU) 0.7, we get 27.52\% which is 5.12\% better than that of state-of-the-art methods.
+Specifically in the mean Average Precision (mAP) metric at Intersection over Union (IoU) of 0.7 on Thumos14, we get 27.52\% accuracy which is 5.12\% better than that of state-of-the-art methods.